Hodgkin Lymphoma – Brief Information

 Prognosis for newly diagnosed patients

-Nowadays, long-term survival rates of children and teenagers after treatment of Hodgkin lymphoma are high: more than 9 out of 10 (97 %) patients can be cured today, thanks to current modern diagnostics and standardised treatment concepts – and regardless of how advanced the disease had been at diagnosis.
-This is only possible due to the current treatment strategies that adjust the intensity of therapy (chemo- and radiotherapy) to the patient’s individual situation by considering different treatment groups.
+This is only possible due to the current treatment strategies that adjust the intensity of therapy (number of chemotherapy cycles, radiotherapy) to the patient’s individual situation by considering different treatment groups.
 Patients with more advanced stages of the disease (treatment levels II and III) need a more intensive therapy than patients presenting with earlier stages (treatment level I) in order to provide a comparably favourable prognosis.

 Prognosis for patients with recurrent disease